osuchanglab/autoANI/README.md

 Output is printed (to STDOUT by default) with the query as each row and the subject as each column.
 Use the -finish command to generate the table after the BLAST searches are all complete.
 Genome names are extracted from ani.keys and ANI values are either calculated directly from the BLAST output or taken from the ani.out.tmp file.
 Output can be sorted with the autoANI-sort.pl script in the ./autoANI/scripts folder.

+# Downloading Genomes from NCBI

+Use the included download\_genomes.pl script to download genomes from NCBI for inclusion in the pipeline.
+Use the format `scripts/download_genomes.pl -type ani Pseudomonas-download` to download, for example, the Pseudomonas genomes available in NCBI.
+Any term from the NCBI taxonomy database is acceptable.
+The script also provides the count of the number of genomes that will be downloaded, as well as an estimate of the disk usage required after downloading the sequence.
+Leave the -download flag off to see the number of genomes and size without downloading; this is also useful for checking to see if your taxonomy term is valid.

 # History

 v2.0.0 - 2016-12-06 - Major update.
 No longer requires Bio::DB::EUtilities.
 Not compatible with previous version.